iceberg988/jeykllpaper/_posts/2021-02-18-analyze-library-system-calls.md

 Now, we understand it actually writes to a socket but rather a real file.
 This makes sense because the application is a data generator which produce data in memory and send to remote server through network.

-Very often, we have to diagnose performance issue by digging out the kernel code paths and identifying the latency for each call.
-This can be achieved with other tracing tools like frace.
-This is beyond the scope of this article so we won't explain detail about ftrace here.

 ## Source

 * <https://en.wikipedia.org/wiki/Ptrace>